 The City of Monash was formed in December 1994 through the amalgamation of part of the City of Oakleigh and the whole of the City of Waverley.
-Monash is a culturally diverse community with an estimated population of 192,850 in 2016 and a land area of 81.45 km2.
+Monash is a culturally diverse community with an estimated population of 203,501 in 2021 and a land area of 81.45 km2.

-Council is the coordinating road authority for 734 km of roads, 16 km of laneways and 1,550 km of pathways.
-VicRoads is the coordinating road authority for 182 km of arterial roads and freeways within the municipality.
+Council is the coordinating road authority for 736 km of roads, 16 km of laneways and 1,550 km of pathways.
+The Department of Transport is the coordinating road authority for 182 km of arterial roads and freeways within the municipality.
 The roads have been constructed over a period dating from early settlement in the district but with the bulk of the local roads being constructed in a 30-year period between the 1960s and 1980s.
-The replacement value of Council's road infrastructure was \$710m in 2017.
+The replacement value of Council's road infrastructure was \$762m in 2021.